lif31up/encoder-only-transformer-adapter/README.md

 |----------|---------------------|
 | **imdb** | `100%` **(100/100)** |

+### ⭐ Transfer Learning
+In this implementation, it employes **option 1 trafer** with `bert-base-uncased`.
+Transfer Learning is a technique to reuse already trained model for different tasks.
+This is
+- In the pre-training phase, the model learns generic features from an enormous dataset.
+- After pre-training, the model undergoes Transfer/Fine-Tuning through two possible approaches:
+  - **Option 1: Retrain only the new later layers**
+  - ~~Option 2: Retrain all layers~~
+This model serve as the new later layers of the pretrained model.

 # Attention-is-All-You-Need
 Attention mechanisms are widely used in natural language processing tasks, particularly in transformer models.
 The main goal of this implementation is to provide a clear and concise understanding of how multi-head attention works, including the key components such as query, key, value matrices, and the attention mechanism itself.